queelius/AlgoTree/dev/flat_forest.rst

     tree.check_valid()

-Detaching and Pruning Nodes
+Detaching and Purging Nodes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can detach nodes, which sets their parent to a special key indicating they are detached, and prune detached nodes to remove them from the tree.
+You can detach nodes, which sets their parent to a special key indicating they are detached, and purge detached nodes to remove them from the underlying dictionary.

-Pruning Detached Nodes
+Purging Detached Nodes
 """"""""""""""""""""""

 .. code-block:: python

-    tree.prune(tree.node("node36"))
+    tree.purge()

 Handling Errors
 ^^^^^^^^^^^^^^^